-- a.
+- iii.
+Unarticulated facades having a length exceeding 50 feet. - iv.
+Incongruous architectural details or color contrasts as determined by the DSR or BZA. - v.
+Chain link or woven metal fences. - vi.
+Reflective materials, including highly reflective glass.
+Window painting or view-blocking techniques are generally not permitted. - vii.
+Design elements that may function as signage, roof lights, exposed neon lighting, exposed neon signage, illuminated trim of buildings or building elements, translucent awnings or illumination of translucent awnings, or any other undesirable design element, as determined by the DSR. - j.
+Screening. - i.
 Mechanical equipment should not be located on the roof of a structure unless the equipment can be screened.
 The mechanical equipment should be clustered as much as possible.
 All rooftop equipment must be painted to match the surrounding rooftop color, if anticipated to be visible from any existing or future surrounding building, property or street.
-All mechanical equipment such as compressors, air conditioners, communications equipment, and any other type of mechanical equipment must be screened on all sides to full height by building parapet walls or other building elements that appear as integral elements of the overall building design, unless approved otherwise by the DSR. - b.
-Ground level mechanical equipment shall be screened with landscaping and architectural walls using materials compatible with the building. - c.
+All mechanical equipment such as compressors, air conditioners, communications equipment, and any other type of mechanical equipment must be screened on all sides to full height by building parapet walls or other building elements that appear as integral elements of the overall building design, unless approved otherwise by the DSR. - ii.
+Ground level mechanical equipment shall be screened with landscaping and architectural walls using materials compatible with the building. - iii.
 Loading, service, and trash areas must be screened with walls that match the building materials and colors.
 Screen walls must be of sufficient height to fully screen utility areas from public view.

-8:8.5 Nonconforming lots.
+8:9.5 Nonconforming lots.